cds-snc/rcmp-report-a-cybercrime-alpha-documentation/_pages/en/prototypes.md

  * [Concept 2: Finding out where to report scams and online crimes](https://rac-concept-2.herokuapp.com/) *(May 2019)*
  * [Prototype 1: Reporting scams in a structured form](https://testing-sep6.herokuapp.com/p1) *(July 2019)*
  * [Prototype 2: Reporting scams in an open form](https://testing-sep6.herokuapp.com/p2) *(August 2019)*

-# Testing early concepts and prototypes
+# Applying what we learned to prototypes

 Early on, we built low-fidelity concepts as a quick way to test different directions.
 We put these in front of seniors, library-goers, and newcomers to Canada.
 Here are some of the insights we learned: